WWII German Luger P08

 In good condition, light use.

-Includes: Original box, copy of original instructions, 5x light use MGC 9mm Parabellum blowback cartridges (new type), cartridge loading kit.
+Includes: Copy of original instructions, 5x unfired / like new MGC 9mm Parabellum blowback cartridges (new type).
+No original box.

 Nicely detailed with serial number, and matching numbers on each section of the Luger to add to the authenticity